TheAshenWolf/WakaTimeForUE/README.md

 4. Save.
 5. If you want to change the Settings, the button can be found in the toolbar.

 ### Notice
 This is my first ever project in C++, so it is definitely not perfect.
 If you have any suggestions how to improve it, or any bug reports, please, use the "Issues" tab.

+### Troubleshooting
+Q: **The Wakatime icon in my editor is pink, what is wrong?**
+A: Your plugin folder is most likely named something like `WakaTimeForUE4-1.1.0`.
+Rename it to just `WakaTimeForUE4` and it will be fine.

+Q: **When saving a project, the plugin throws an error "Windows cannot find 'wakatime'.
+Make sure you've typed the name correctly, then try again.".
+What to do?**
+A: First of all, check all the commands written above; If they function within the cmd, but not inside the unreal engine, try restarting your computer.

+Q: **The plugin failed to build.**
+A: The branch `main` is a development branch, so it might contain code that does not compile.
+If this happens on the `release` branch (or any version tag), make sure you have all dependencies required for building C++ code.
+You usually install all of them when installing Visual Studio and checking both C++ and .NET.